arnauqb/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student in the University of Durham, working on developing new AGN feedback subgrid models for cosmological simulations.
-I am currently studying UV line-driven winds from Supermassive Black Hole accretion discs as a potential major feedback channel.
+I have recently obtained a PhD in Astrophysics by the University of Durham and I'm currently holding a postdoctoral research position at the Computer Science department of the University of Oxford.
+I'm interested in any kind of system which requires large computational resources to understand.

-I am also interested in applications of Deep Learning to a wide variety of areas, from medical imaging, to social sciences and aviation.
+My current focus is on designing new algorithms for the calibration of large agent-based models.